Water Softener Installation: Cost, Process & How to Choose

 • Regeneration cycles use 25–65 gallons of water each

+A typical family of four uses roughly 1 to 2 bags of salt per month, putting annual salt spending around $60 to $300 depending on water hardness and salt type (sodium chloride is cheaper than potassium chloride).
 Check salt levels monthly and break up any salt bridges that form at the bottom of the brine tank.
-If you notice hard water symptoms returning — scale buildup, reduced lathering — run a manual regeneration cycle and test your water hardness.
-Issues like low water pressure or water line leaks can sometimes be mistaken for softener problems, so rule those out as well.
+If you notice hard water symptoms returning, like scale buildup or reduced lathering, run a manual regeneration cycle and test your water hardness.
+Issues like low water pressure or general water pressure problems can sometimes be mistaken for softener problems, so rule those out as well.

 Is a Water Softener Worth It?

 If your water tests above 7 GPG and you notice the signs listed at the top of this guide, a water softener is almost certainly worth the investment.
 Scale buildup reduces water heater efficiency by up to 29% and shortens the lifespan of dishwashers, washing machines, and coffee makers.
-Over a 10-year period, the cost of appliance repairs, higher energy bills, and excess cleaning products typically exceeds the upfront installation cost.
+Hard water damage costs the average household between $400 and $900 per year in appliance wear, higher energy bills, and excess cleaning products, so the 10-year math almost always favors installation.

-If your water is only mildly hard (4–7 GPG), a salt-free conditioner may be all you need — and at a lower ongoing cost.
+If your water is only mildly hard (4 to 7 GPG), a salt-free conditioner may be all you need, and at a lower ongoing cost.
+Combining a softener with other water conservation plumbing upgrades can multiply your savings on both water and energy bills.

 Find Trusted & Licensed Plumbers in Ohio